armory/docs/content/en/scale-agent/_index.md

 In this mode, the Agent service acts as a piece of infrastructure.
 It authenticates  using a [service account token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#service-account-tokens).
 You use
 [RBAC service account permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) to configure what the Agent service is authorized to do.

 If the Clouddriver plugin is unable to communicate with the Agent service, the plugin attempts to reconnect during a defined grace period.
-If the plugin still can't communicate with the Agent service after the grace period has expired, the cluster associated with the Agent service is removed from Armory Enterprise.
+If the plugin still can't communicate with the Agent service after the grace period has expired, the cluster associated with the Agent service is removed from Armory CD.

 Keep the following pros and cons in mind when deciding if Agent mode fits your use case: